 Our team has extensive knowledge and research experience that has translated into high quality publications (24-36),(37-41)(42)(43).
-Here, we have attempted to synthesize silver nanoparticles using an herbal formulation prepared from the fruits of Terminalia chebula and studied its antimicrobial activity in different concentrations in comparison with the standard antibiotic amoxicillin.
+Here, we have attempted to synthesize silver nanoparticles using an herbal formulation prepared from the fruits of Terminalia chebula and studied its antibacterial activity in different concentrations in comparison with the standard antibiotic amoxicillin.

-Materials and Methodology
+2.Materials and Methodology

-Preparation of the Plant Extract
+2.1Preparation of the Plant Extract

 Fruits of Terminalia chebula were freshly collected from Chennai in the month of January, 2021 and were thoroughly washed 3-4 times in double distilled water.
 They were then shade-dried for 7-14 days and were powdered using a mortar and pestle and stored in an airtight utensil.
-Later, 1 g of the powder was dissolved in distilled water and was boiled for 5-10 minutes at (60-70)°.
-The resulting solution was filtered using a Whatman No. 1 filter paper.
-Finally, the filtered plant extract was collected and stored at 4°C until further use.
+Later, 1 g of the powder was dissolved in distilled water and was boiled for 5-10 minutes at 60-70°C. The resulting solution was filtered using a Whatman No. 1 filter paper.
+Finally, the filtered plant extract was collected and stored at 4°C for further use.

-Synthesis of Silver Nanoparticles
+2.2Synthesis of Silver Nanoparticles

-1 millimolar of silver nitrate was dissolved in 90 ml of double distilled water to make a metallic solution.
-To this, the plant extract of Terminalia chebula was added and was made into a formulation of 100 ml.
-Its colour change was visually appreciated and photographs were taken for its methodical documentation.
-The formulation was later kept in a magnetic stirrer for the synthesis of its nanoparticles.
+To make a metallic solution, 1 mM silver nitrate was dissolved in 90 ml double distilled water.
+To this, 10 mL of Terminalia chebula fruit extract was added, resulting in a 100 mL formulation.
+Its colour change was very appealing, and photographs were taken to capture it methodically.
+For the creation of its nanoparticles, the formulation was held in a magnetic stirrer at 700 rpm for 48 hours.

-Characterisation of the Synthesised Silver Nanoparticles
+2.3 Characterisation of the Synthesised Silver Nanoparticles